-Now an assistant U.S. attorney in St. Louis, Berry says people naturally assume that she was inspired to become a lawyer because of Lloyd Gaines — a premise that's not entirely false.
+An assistant U.S. attorney in St. Louis, Berry says people naturally assume that she was inspired to become a lawyer because of Lloyd Gaines — a premise that's not entirely false.
 "His legacy didn't so much make me want to go to law school," she says.
 "But I think he did instill the legacy of education in our family.
 It's expected that you go to college.
 He started the fight that made it all possible."

 Even after growing up in the Gaines' household, Berry admits much of her knowledge of Gaines is purely academic.
 "The question everyone asks is: 'What happened?'" says Berry.
 "All I can say is that there are historians and reporters who know much more about it than I do."